What is Kafka Connect—A complete guide

 Limited options

-There are fewer than 20 different types of connectors in Kafka Connect.
+There are fewer than 20 different types of connectors in Kafka Connect, from source and sink connectors to a JDBC connector.
 If a generic connector is unsuitable, you must develop a custom one.
-Similarly, Kafka Connect only provides a basic set of transformations, and you may also have to write your custom transformations.
+Similarly, Kafka Connect only provides a basic set of transformations, and you may also have to write your own custom transformations.
 This can increase the time and effort required for implementation.

 Configuration complexity